datagrok/modular-git-hooks/README.md

 ## Hook types

-From git documentation, the hooks that git cares about are:
+From the [githooks(5) man page](https://www.kernel.org/pub/software/scm/git/docs/githooks.html), the hooks that git cares about are:

     local hooks: